 Write an Article for Roof Online

-Roof Online publishes guest articles.
-We get tens of thousands of pageviews a month from people looking for reliable roofing information, so writing an article for Roof Online is a good way to show off your expertise and let people know who you are (professionally, that is).
+We get thousands of pageviews a day from people looking for reliable roofing information, so writing an article for Roof Online is a good way to show off your expertise and let people know who you are (professionally, that is).

 If you are professionally or academically involved in roofing (or any other field related to the building envelope) as a contractor, consultant, manufacturer, researcher, or academic, we’d love to help you showcase your knowledge while you help our readers at the same time.

 All published articles will include the author’s name, position, and company or organization, with a link to the author’s website inviting readers to visit.
 A short author’s bio may be included if desired.

 Photographs with articles are encouraged.
-In fact, if you have a good picture that you think would go well with an existing article that doesn’t have one, we’ll publish your picture and give you credit.
+In fact, if you have a good picture that you think would go well with an existing article that doesn’t have any, we’ll publish your picture and give you credit.